tupzikapi/Brewery-Ukrainian-translation/README.md

 # Brewery-Ukrainian-translation
-Hello. the translation is 100% inaccurate, but it doesn't matterm lol.
+Hello. the translation is 100% inaccurate, but it doesn't matter lol.